ianbrunjes/HABsDataPublish/README.md

    - `EDI_USERNAME`: the username to authenticate to EDI for publishing with
    - `EDI_PASSWORD`: the password for the EDI account for publishing

+The csv *package_identifiers.csv* needs to contain the static package identifier granted by EDI (or elsewise) for the targeted environment.

 ### About